Is narrative grief counseling all about writing?

 It should be noted, as well, that from November 2006 to May 2011—after losing two close loved ones to sudden deaths just 87 days apart—I endured a vicious cycle of prolonged grief…

 Simply put: I’ve paid a visit to almost every stop along the grief & mourning thoroughfare.

 What are your best traits as a therapist?

-From what I’ve gathered by way of friends, loved ones, and clients, my best traits as a counselor are (in no particular order)…one, empathy.
-I’m blessed to have inherited my mom’s ability to walk in another’s shoes.
+From what I’ve gathered by way of clients, friends, and others, my best traits as a therapist are (in no particular order)…one, empathy.
+I’m blessed to have inherited my (registered nurse) mom’s ability to walk in another’s shoes.
 Two, intuition; I can just sense things in others—how they hurt, what they need, where they’re coming from.
-Three, my knowledge and skill of the techniques I use to help others heal.
+Three, my grasp of the techniques I use to help others heal.
 And four, I have been labeled, on several occasions, as “one of the world’s great listeners.” 🙂

 How would you characterize yourself as a therapist?